Toloka/docs/en/guide/faq/faq.md

 1. Click the “gear button” in project editing mode.

 1. In the field that opens on the left, enter the links and press **Enter**.

 {% endcut %}

-{% cut "Why doesn't the “Submit” button work in the task?" %}

-The issue is probably in the JS block.
-Try deleting its content, then test the **Submit** button in the preview mode.

-{% endcut %}